openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

 2. BRD4001A: Wireless starter main boards (WSTK) to host the radio boards.
 Except for BRD4166A, all the radio boards need a starter main board each.
 Mini USB cables to connect and power the main boards or micro USB cable for BRD4166A.

+> aside positive
+>
-> Note: Ensure the 3 way switch on your main board is in AEM position as shown below.
+> **Important:** Ensure the 3 way switch on your main board is in AEM position as shown below.
 The BRD4166A doesn't have this switch.

 ![WSTK AEM](./img/WSTK_AEM.jpg)